data-gymnasia/courses/content/python-programming/content.md

 ### Anonymous functions

 A function may be defined without assigning a name to it.
 Such a function is said to be *anonymous*.
-Python's anonymous function syntax uses the keyword _{code.language-python}lambda_.
+Python's anonymous function [syntax](gloss:syntax) uses the keyword _{code.language-python}lambda_.
 A common situation where anonymous functions can be useful is when supplying one function to another as an argument.
 For example:

     pre(data-executable)
       | def apply_three_times(f, x):
       |     return f(f(f(x)))
       |
-      |
       | apply_three_times(lambda x: x*x, 5)

 <p></p>

-A multi-argument function works similarly, with the parameters separated by commas: the addition operator can be writte as _{code.language-python}lambda x,y: x + y_.
+A multi-argument function works similarly, with the parameters separated by commas: the addition operator can be written as _{code.language-python}lambda x,y: x + y_.

 _{button.next-step} Continue_